BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

 Underneath /Users, we find one directory for each user with an account on Nelle’s machine, her colleagues imhotep and larry.

 ![](https://user-images.githubusercontent.com/5373069/102868346-5df41000-443a-11eb-9212-1293ade3eecd.png)

+The user imhotep’s files are stored in /Users/imhotep, user larry’s in /Users/larry, and Nelle’s in /Users/nelle.
+Because Nelle is the user in our example here, this is why we get /Users/nelle as our home directory.
+Typically, when you open a new command prompt you will be in your home directory to start.

 **2. Creating a new directory: `mkdir`**
 To create a new directory, use the `mkdir` command followed by the name of the new/empty folder: